See reviews >

 Our approach to costs

-We break the administration process down into two stages; these being, firstly, the work required to obtain grant of probate, and then, secondly, the work required after a grant is obtained.
+We break the administration process down into two stages; these being, firstly, the work required to obtain the Grant, and then, secondly, the work required after a Grant is obtained.
 The amount of work involved will also depend on whether the estate is taxable.

 Stage One